-123.1.4 Minor (\star 12 - \star 30)
+123.1.4 Minor ($\pm 12 - \pm 30$)

 Students are able to take their minor concentration through departments in the Faculties of Arts; Business; Science; and Agricultural, Life and Environmental Sciences.
-See §§44.1 to 44.32 for additional specific minor concentration requirements for departments in the Faculty of Arts.
+See §§44.1 to 44.31 for additional specific minor concentration requirements for departments in the Faculty of Arts.
 See §193.1.3(3) for additional specific minor requirements for departments in the Faculty of Science.
 Students may choose to take a series of recommended options in the Faculty of Physical Education and Recreation (in lieu of a minor).